brendangrice/The-COW-Engine/README.md

 Simple CLI-Chess engine

-Branch for testing changes making the game more easy to read/play

 Run make to build

 White/Black are displayed as capital/lowercase letter respectively.
 Blank space is represented with '.'